Edward-Khaymanov/MadeNPlay-editor/README.md

 # MadeNPlay Editor

-This is a platform for creating multiplayer games in unity
+MadeNPlay is a platform for creating multiplayer games in unity

 <p align="center">